-You’ll be able to sell raw resources, but as cities grow, they’ll need goods assembled out of different resources on complex factories which you should design and build.
+You’ll be able to sell raw resources, but as cities grow, they’ll need goods assembled out of different resources produced in complex factories which you can design and build.

 Build factories?
 They won’t be already built, like the industries in Transport Tycoon?